openkruise/website/docs/en-us/cloneset.md

 - `status.replicas`: Number of pods
 - `status.readyReplicas`: Number of **ready** pods
 - `status.availableReplicas`: Number of **ready and available** pods (satisfied with `minReadySeconds`)
+- `status.currentRevision`: Latest revision hash that has used to be updated to all Pods
 - `status.updateRevision`: Latest revision hash of this CloneSet
 - `status.updatedReplicas`: Number of pods with the latest revision
 - `status.updatedReadyReplicas`: Number of **ready** pods with the latest revision